 The nice thing is that the embedded card in your website will always reflect the current state of the card.
 Meaning whenever you update the card, it will automatically be refreshed on the website.

 Add a Gantt Chart in Trello

 By now, Trello is a well-known project management tool amongst many entrepreneurs.
 It is a widely appreciated tool for managing projects on a day to day basis, because it makes it easy for teams to work together and provides them with a lot of flexibility.
 One feature that Trello hasn’t offered yet, is an overview of a project’s status.
-Well, a Gantt chart feature has now been brought to us by Elegantt.

 How to see all your Trello cards in one place